jferrater/opa-data-filter-spring-boot-starter/README.md

 ### Example Spring Boot Application
 See example Spring Boot project that uses this library --> [opa-data-filter-demo](https://github.com/jferrater/opa-data-filter-demo)

+ Integration with MongoDB instructions and sample project will be added soon!

 ### Building the project
 ``./gradlew clean build``